 I have written many times about the need for application-centric data protection and data-centric security.
 But what these both require is that our data protection, security, management, and networking are data-aware.
 We use applications, but we thrive on data.
 The more data we have, the more chance we can make use of it, which has resulted in big data tools and big data extensions, even to hypervisors.
 We talk constantly about moving data closer to processing, with flash and other techniques at the storage layer.
 But we have not grown other aspects of our systems to be data-aware.
 It is time this changed.

 As a delegate for Tech Field Day 6 in Boston, I was introduced to several virtualization and performance management tools from vKernel, NetApp, Solarwinds, Embotics, and a company still in stealth mode.
-With all these tools and products I noticed that each were not integrated into the roles and permissions of the underlying hypervisor management servers such as VMware vCenter, Citrix XenConsole, or Microsoft System Center.
+With all these tools and products I noticed that each was not integrated into the roles and permissions of the underlying hypervisor management servers such as VMware vCenter, Citrix XenConsole, or Microsoft System Center.
 This lack of integration implies that a user with one set of authorizations just needs to switch tools to gain a greater or even lesser set of authorizations.
 This is not a good security posture and in fact could devolve any security to non-existent.

 Chad Sakac mentions on his blog that VNXe “uses a completely homegrown EMC innovation (C4LX and CSX) to virtualize, encapsulate whole kernels and other multiple high performance storage services into a tight, integrated package.”
 Well this has gotten me to thinking about other uses of VNXe.
 If EMC could manage to “refactor” or encapsulate a few more technologies, I think we have the makings of a killer virtualization security appliance.
 Why would a storage appliance spur on thinking about virtualization security?

 During the last Virtualization Security Podcast, our guest had to postpone so we discussed to several interesting topics all related to Digital Forensics and how encryption would best work within the virtual environment.
-Our very own Michael Berman, in a previous life was a forensic investigator and had some great insights into the problem of digital forensic within the virtual environment.
+Our very own Michael Berman, in a previous life, was a forensic investigator and had some great insights into the problem of digital forensic within the virtual environment.